RSE-Sheffield/RSE-Sheffield.github.io/pages/community/resources-and-equipment/index.md

 The RSE group has access to a set of private nodes in Bessemer and ShARC (GPU and big memory nodes) which we use for delivering HPC projects and occasionally to provide access for collaborators.
-If you require HPC resources beyond what is provided for free then we have prepared the following [HPC purchasing guidance](hpc).

 ### JADE Tier 2 GPU cluster